-A truck carries biscuits made in Glasgow to London, and a truck carries biscuits made in London to Glasgow.
+A truck carries biscuits made in Glasgow to London, another truck carries biscuits made in London to Glasgow.
 Is that really necessary?
 600 miles of unnecessary fuel consumption and climate change emissions, and two whole driver shifts, wasted on something not necessary>?

 Ship with massive load of containers passing down the Suez Canal (Reuters)